-Hormonal medicated acne, is predominantly influenced by 5a Reductase.
+Hormonal medicated acne is predominantly influenced by 5a Reductase.

-These enzyme are far reaching and affect many conditions, which are related to hair growth and hair loss, sebaceous secretions and potential keratinisation, (the key material that makes up the outer layer of skin).
+These enzymes are far reaching and affect many conditions, which are related to hair growth and hair loss, sebaceous secretions and potential keratinisation, (the key material that makes up the outer layer of skin).

 Androgen inhibitors are often used for hormonal acne control, this is what many researchers refer to as DHT medicated acne a specific anti-androgen, that inhibits the enzyme 5a Reductase, without blocking the androgen receptor,

-This control treatment, is proving to be the ideal approach when treating DHT medicated acne.
+This control treatment is proving to be the ideal approach when treating DHT medicated acne.

 Presently androgen inhibitors are only prescribed by dermatologists and doctors, which include Adrocur and Aldactone.

-Some of the best treatments for hormonal acne are oral contraceptives, they help to reduce sensitivity and inflammation in the skin.
+Some of the best treatments for hormonal acne are oral contraceptives; they help to reduce sensitivity and inflammation in the skin.

 It is however important to note, that this type of treatment can have potentially negative side effects, such as the stimulation of superfluous hair, so it is important to carry out your own research on this subject, before embarking on this type of acne treatment.

-The small family of drugs that contain cyproterone acetate, appear to have a very positive effect on natural acne control.
+The small family of drugs that contain cyproterone acetate appear to have a very positive effect on natural acne control.